ASriDatta/ASriDatta/README.md

 # asridatta
- I am A.Sri Datta a computer science student studing in kakatiya institue of science and technology naer warangal.
+ I am A.Sri Datta a computer science student studing in kakatiya institue of science and technology naer warangal😎.